dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 You can use any subdomain you'd like.
 Make sure to configure the IP address and port Dawarich is running on.

 ![Adding hostname](./images/adding-hostname.png)
+If you are adding the tunnel into the docker-compose file provided by dawarich, you can alternatively set the URL in the hostname to: `dawarich_app:3000`

 ## Storing the token

 ### .env file?

 <details>
       <summary>Expand to see more</summary>
 If you are using a custom .env file for your Dawarich configuration, add the variable to it like this: